Michael S. Hart: Project Gutenberg

-His overall outlook in the project was to develop in the least demanding format possible: as worded in The Chronicle of Higher Education, to him, open access meant "open access without proprietary displays, without the need for special software, without the requirement for anything but the simplest of connections."
+His overall outlook in the project was to develop in the least restrictive format possible: as worded in The Chronicle of Higher Education, to him, open access meant "open access without proprietary displays, without the need for special software, without the requirement for anything but the simplest of connections."
 His initial goal was to make the 10,000 most consulted books available to the public at little or no charge and to do so by the end of the 20th century.

 Other activities

 Hart was an author and his works are available free of charge on the Project Gutenberg server.
 He was also a member of the RepRap Project, which aims at creating a self-replicating machine.

 Hart was involved in an early effort in 1993 to develop a free and openly accessible "Internet Encyclopedia", called "Interpedia".
 However, the effort did not go beyond the planning stage.

 Personal life

 Hart cobbled together a living with the money he earned as an adjunct professor and with grants and donations to Project Gutenberg.
 He supported himself by doing odd jobs and used an unpaid appointment at Illinois Benedictine College to solicit donations for the project.
 "I know that sounds odd to most people, but I just never bought into the money system all that much.
 I never spent it when I got it.
 It's all a matter of perspective".
 Hart's expenses were minimized by his habits of using home remedies, fixing his own house and car, and building computers, stereos, and other gear from discarded components.

 Hart died on September 6, 2011, of a heart attack at his home in Urbana, Illinois.
 He was 64.